hunsteve/sign-convnet/README.md

 Training took 3 hours on all 4 cores of an Intel i5-3570K.

-Performance: 99.8% accuracy (measured on the validation set)
+Performance: 99.4% accuracy (99.8% with learning rate = 0.01 and max epoch = 35) measured on the validation set

 ##nn_small.dat details:
 - input: 52x52 3 channel bitmap